-Other - Prior Learning Assessment Credit
+Other: Prior Learning Assessment Credit

 Students, who are accepted into Morris Brown College, may be eligible for Prior Learning Assessment (PLA) credit(s) that would enable them to fulfill some electives, interdisciplinary and/or general education courses.
 In addition, student must have submitted their official transcript to Morris Brown College.
-If student does have remaining general education or electives required to earn the OML degree PLA is not applicable.